[Last updated: 7th May 2026]

-This is a comparison of web search APIs (SERP APIs) for LLM-powered AI workflows and agents.
+This is a comparison of web search APIs for AI agents.

-Why Use a Search API With an AI Workflow?
+Why Use a Search API With an AI Agent or Workflow?

-You may need a web search API if you’re building an LLM-powered system and want to retrieve relevant web content to include in the context you provide to the LLM.
+You may want a web search API if you’re building or using an AI agent or workflow that will benefit from retrieving relevant web content to include in its context.

 For example, if you’re creating a fact checking tool, you might want to search the web and retrieve content relating to a fact that your system is checking.